GabrielSlima/blog/articles/software-development-life-cycle-analysis.md

     </table>
     <h4>Complete</h4>
     <p>
-        The requirement must be complet.
+        The requirement must be complete.
 This means that isn't missing any necessary/relevant information on it's description.
     </p>
     <table class="table table-dark">